 - Salty Cashews.
 I can’t resist the salty crunch of some cashews in my curry chicken salad.
 I love the crunch with the creamy curry chicken salad.
 (See our Mix it Up! section below for other nuts that work well)

-SCOOPED UP WITH CRACKERS OR GRAIN-FREE CRACKERS.
+- SCOOPED UP WITH CRACKERS OR GRAIN-FREE CRACKERS.
 Crisp, crunchy crackers + creamy curry chicken salad are a delightful combination!
 We like these gluten-free Ritz-style crackers, Simple Mills almond flour crackers (paleo + gluten-free), or Hu Kitchen grain-free crackers (paleo + gluten-free).
+This is perfect for meal prep!

-SCOOPED OVER SALAD GREENS.
-Or, simply spoon curry chicken salad over a bed of salad greens and enjoy like a big green salad!
+- SCOOPED OVER SALAD GREENS.
+Or, keep it low carb and simply spoon curry chicken salad over a bed of greens and enjoy like a big green salad!
 The dressing of the chicken salad will dress the greens, too.
+(Such an easy option for a quick lunch!)

-SWAP APPLES FOR THE GRAPES.
+- SWAP APPLES FOR THE GRAPES.
 Prefer a bit more crunch?
-Swap out a finely diced apple for the sliced grapes.
+Swap out a finely diced red or green apple for the sliced grapes.
 It’s delicious!

-MIX IN DRIED CRANBERRIES OR RAISINS.
+- MIX IN DRIED CRANBERRIES OR RAISINS.
 Another tasty mix-in is craisins or raisins.
-The subtle sweetness and texture are lovely.
+(Golden raisins are lovely here!)
+The subtle sweetness and texture are a great addition to this salad.

 AN EASY SHORTCUT.
 Did you know that places like Sprouts and Whole Foods sell unseasoned rotisserie chickens?
 That means they’re Whole30 friendly and allergy friendly.
 If you’re not doing Whole30/worrying about allergies, my other favorite store-bought rotisserie chicken is the one from Costco. #costcoforever

 WHAT’S THE BEST WAY TO COOK CHICKEN FOR CURRY CHICKEN SALAD?
-There are lots of great methods for cooking chicken for chicken salad, but my favorites are poached or baked, since those are really easy.
+There are lots of great methods for cooking chicken for chicken salad, but my favorites are poached chicken or baked chicken, since those are really easy.
 If you’re into prepping a lot of chicken at once, you can try this Instant Pot chicken breast recipe and freeze leftovers for another day!

 PALEO + WHOLE30 NOTES.
 This curry chicken salad recipe is 100% paleo + Whole30-friendly, so long as you use compliant mayo (like this) and serve it in a compliant way.
-Skip the bread or tortillas in favor of grain-free crackers or a grain-free tortilla wrap (like Siete brand), or serve on jicama tortillas, cucumber slices, apple slices, lettuce leaves, and more.
+Skip the bread or tortillas in favor of grain-free crackers or a grain-free tortilla wrap (like Siete brand), or serve on top of cucumber slices, jicama tortillas, apple slices, lettuce leaves, and more.
 (For Whole30, stick to the fruit + veggie options instead of the grain-free crackers or tortillas).

 LIGHTEN UP THE RECIPE.
 If you’re not a big mayo fan or you’d prefer something lighter, you have a few options: